osmosis-labs/osmosis/docs/LP rewards/proposed_architecture/README.md

 # Generalized F1 for lockups

-Short writeup of how we want to be doing the F1 Fee distribution for the lockup module.
-Made this as a PR so its editable with a commit log.
-We should hopefully evolve this into docs once implemented.

-This explanation has been hastily written, I plan on significantly improving it tomorrow.

 ## Goal

 We want the goal of being able to distribute LP rewards every epoch, without the distribution having to iterate over every single user.